learn-co-curriculum/dsc-computational-complexity/README.md

 * $O(n^2)$
 * $O(n^3)$

-These rates, as well as some other rates, can be visualized in following figure:
+These rates, as well as some other rates, can be visualized in the following figure:

 <img src="images/big_o.png" width ="500">

 ### OLS and Big-O Notation

 Inverting a matrix costs $O(n^3)$ for computation where n is the number of rows in $X$ matrix i.e. the observations.
-Here is an explanation on how to calculate Big-O for OLS.
+Here is an explanation of how to calculate Big-O for OLS.

 OLS linear regression is computed as $(\boldsymbol{X}^T\boldsymbol{X})^{-1}\boldsymbol{X}^T y$.